openconfig/featureprofiles/feature/gnoi/os/tests/osinstall/README.md

   2. Do a gNMI.GET() RPC to extract the current configuration on the DUT as backup.

-  3. Push test configuration to the router using gNMI.Set() RPC with "replace operation" and reverify the status of the leaf /components/component[process that handles configuration of the DUT]/healthz/status/.
+  3. Push test configuration to the router using gNMI.Set() RPC with "replace operation" and reverify the status of the leaf /components/component[process that handles configuration of the DUT]/healthz/state/status/.

      a.
-If unhealthy, run HealthZ.Get() and HealthZ.Artifact() RPCs on the subject component to fetch artifacts corresponding to the event.
+If **UNHEALTHY**, run HealthZ.Get() and HealthZ.Artifact() RPCs on the subject component to fetch artifacts corresponding to the event.
         [TODO: Below step needs to be discussed to inderstand how to recover the DUT.
 May just need to depend on the Test infrastructure]
         * Push the backup configuration fetched in Subtest-2 bullet#2 above to the DUT to recover the DUT.
         * Mark the test as a failure due to issues with the OS upgrade and exit the test.